conedevelopment/sprucecss-site-eleventy/src/blog/how-to-reduce-spruce-css-size.md

 Using this setting we turn off the button style generation.

+{% notification %}
-<Notification type="info">Please visit our <a href="/blog/how-to-configure-spruce-css-in-your-project">first how-to article</a> to learn more about how you should set up your config files.</Notification>
+Please visit our [first how-to article](/blog/how-to-configure-spruce-css-in-your-project) to learn more about how you should set up your config files.
+{% endnotification %}